Liouville quantum gravity as a mating of trees: Quantum surfaces

 \subsection{Quantum cones}

 We are now going to give a precise description of a quantum cone.
-This will be a surface homeomorphic to $\C$ with a marked interior point and will be derived from the whole-plane GFF.
+This will be an infinite volume surface without boundary which is homeomorphic to $\C$ with a marked interior point and will be derived from the whole-plane GFF.
 Like quantum wedges, quantum cones are also doubly marked where the marked interior point plays the role of the origin and $\infty$ plays the role of the marked point whose neighborhoods have infinite mass.
 The discussion will be largely parallel with that given in Section~\ref{subsec::thick_wedges}.
 In order to give the definition of a quantum cone, we first need to record the whole-plane analog of Lemma~\ref{lem::h_spaces_orthogonal}.

-\begin{lemma} Let $\CH_1(\C)$ be the subspace of $H(\C)$ which consists of functions which are radially symmetric about the origin and let $\CH_2(\C)$ be the subspace of $H(\C)$ which consists of functions which have mean zero about all circles centered at the origin.
+\begin{lemma} Let $\CH_1(\C)$ be the subspace of $H(\C)$ which consists of functions which are radially symmetric about the origin and let $\CH_2(\C)$ be the subspace of $H(\C)$ which consists of functions which have common mean on all circles centered at the origin.
 Then $\CH_1(\C)$ and $\CH_2(\C)$ give an orthogonal decomposition of $H(\C)$. \end{lemma} \begin{proof} This is proved in the same manner as Lemma~\ref{lem::h_spaces_orthogonal}. \end{proof}